18F/domain-scan/README.md

 ### TODO

-Needed immediately:

-- [ ] Detect when a website is just a redirector
-- [ ] Detect when a website doesn't resolve normally in browsers
-- [ ] Serialize entire site-inspector result-set.

-Then soon:

 * Save the certificate to disk.
 * Show when a cert is installed but invalid.
 * Who issues the cert?